 Saying no is hard when I want to be generous with myself and when I’ve struggled with setting boundaries all of my life.
 I feel badly and guilty when I have to say no, but nos are necessary in making room for life.
 When I have no boundaries, I get burnt out.
 I lose sight of my goals.
 I run on empty and lash out when I don’t feel appreciated or taken care of.
 I’m not well.

 When everything around me says I should keep up the pace, to add more, be more, do more, it’s my choice to create room to be well, to breathe with space, and to be without being busy.
 I’m crossing my fingers that the weather will cool down, but I’m creating new rhythms whether fall decides to show up or not.

 What are some things you need to say no to in order for you to make room for life-giving things?

 Grace P. Cho is a writer, wife, and mama to two littles.
 She writes and is the managing editor for The Mudroom and GraceTable as well as a contributor for Inheritance Magazine and A Moment to Breathe.
-Her favorites include walking alongside others via mentoring and editing, speaking truth through story, sharing meals and lives at the table, coffee of any kind, and desert landscapes.
+Her favorites include walking alongside others, speaking truth through story, coffee of any kind, and desert landscapes.
 You can follow her on her blog at www.gracepcho.com and on Instagram.

 We'd love to keep you refreshed with our delicious thoughts on food & faith.
 Subscribe to have this community served to your inbox and grab our FREE Cookbook.